revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 ---

-10. Given a Sentence, print the frequency of each word in the list using a `HashMap`.
+10. Given a sentence, print the frequency of each word in the list using a `HashMap`.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)